How the University is managed

 Originally qualifying as a Registered Nurse, Shirley’s professional and academic expertise lies within the area of health and social care, service modernisation and cultural change, research methods and evidence-based practice.
 She has a strong track record in all aspects of university leadership, having worked within the field of higher education for 25 years and held senior roles in three different universities.

-Shirley is passionate about equality and diversity, social inclusion and widening participation in higher education; opening up opportunities and unlocking potential for people of all backgrounds.
+Shirley is committed to value led leadership, equality, diversity and inclusion, increasing social inclusion and mobility through widening participation in higher education; opening up opportunities and unlocking potential for people of all backgrounds.

-Shirley is a tireless ambassador for students and is committed to ensuring students get the best possible education and support that leads to a rewarding career after they graduate.
+A tireless ambassador for students, she is committed to ensuring that they get the best possible education and support that leads to a rewarding career after they graduate.
 Her number one priority is to place the student experience at the heart of all aspects of University activities.

 Professor John Bridgeman

 John Bridgeman joined the University as Pro-Vice-Chancellor for Research and Knowledge Transfer in October 2017, becoming Deputy Vice-Chancellor (Research, Innovation and Engagement) in November 2020.

 John studied Civil Engineering at the University of Birmingham and completed an MSc and PhD in Water Science and Engineering at Cranfield University.
 He worked in the water industry for 15 years before returning to the University of Birmingham as a Senior Lecturer in 2005.
 He was promoted to Reader in 2011 and Professor of Environmental Engineering in 2013.
 During his time at Birmingham, John was, at various times, Head of Civil Engineering, Director of Research and Knowledge Transfer for the College of Engineering and Physical Sciences and, latterly, Director of Internationalisation for the College.